Skip to content

 Queues and Worker Units Do Not Need to Be One-to-One

-Queues and worker units do not have to be one-to-one.
-For example, the worker unit worker-0 is not limited to listening to queue #0.
-Each worker unit can listen to any one or more queues.
+Queues and Worker Units do not have to be one-to-one.
+For example, the Worker Unit worker-0 is not limited to listening to queue #0 tasks.
+Each Worker Unit can listen to any one or more queues.

-Different Queues for Standalone Func and Data Platform Attached Func
+Standalone Deployment Func vs. Data Platform Attached Func Have Different Queues

-Since most standalone Func deployments are relatively lightweight, to reduce unnecessary resource consumption, the number of worker units in standalone Func is less than the number of queues.
+Since most standalone deployments of Func are lightly used, to reduce unnecessary resource consumption, the number of Worker Units in standalone deployments is less than the number of queues.

-Conversely, the Data Platform Attached Func, which handles heavy tasks such as monitors and message sending modules (Message Desk), has worker units and queues in a one-to-one correspondence, with more numbered worker units and queues than standalone Func.
+Conversely, Data Platform attached Func, which handles heavy business such as monitors and message sending modules (Message Desk), has Worker Units and queues in a one-to-one correspondence, and has more numbered Worker Units and queues than standalone deployments.

 Worker Unit Queue